saving native seeds, with tim johnson of native plant belief

 Margaret Roach: Congratulations on the profitable fundraising to endow the seed financial institution.

 Tim Johnson: Effectively, thanks.
-I actually admire it.
+I admire it.
 It’s good to be right here with you.
 And we have been very lucky to have so many supporters of this venture.

 Margaret: Sure.
 So is that this an enormous freezer someplace?[Laughter.]
 What’s a seed financial institution?
 What is that this seed financial institution?